Chametz: Kitniyot

 Among Ashkenazi Jews, the custom during Passover is to refrain not only from products of the five grains but also kitniyot (lit. small things), which refers to other grains or legumes.
 Traditions of what is considered kitniyot vary from community to community but generally include rice, corn, lentils, and beans.
 Many include peanuts as well.

 The custom of kitniyot is observed by Ashkenazi Jews.
 Some Sephardi Jews from Spain and North Africa (for example, Moroccan Jews) have different restrictions, such as avoiding rice during Pesach.
 In recent years, there is some movement among Conservative as well as some Orthodox Ashkenazi Jews to cease to observe the tradition of kitniyot.

 Egg matzo

 Matzo is generally made from flour and water.
 If made from flour and a different liquid, such as fruit juice or eggs, it is not considered chametz.
-However, Ashkenazi custom is generally to avoid such products, in case some water was mixed into the liquid, which could cause the mixture to become chametz.
+Ashkenazi custom is generally to avoid such products, in case some water was mixed into the liquid, which could cause the mixture to become chametz.
 This product is known as "egg matzo" or "enriched matzo".